Plumsail/helpdesk-docs/Online/Configuration Guide/Installing Plumsail.HelpDesk package.rst

 Installing Widget WebPart
 -------------------------

-HelpDesk Widet for SharePoint sites is a a `SharePoint Framework <https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview>`_ add-in that can be added both on classic and modern SharePoint pages.
+Plumsail.HelpDesk for SharePoint sites is a a `SharePoint Framework <https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview>`_ add-in.
 Unfortunately, SharePoint Store doesn’t support the installation of SharePoint Framework add-ins.
 That is why you need to install add-in manually.

 You have to be a SharePoint administrator to complete the installation.
 If you don’t see some menus from the instruction below, most likely you are not a SharePoint administrator.
 Please contact your administrator to assist with the installation.

 Open Office 365 admin center: